relaystr/ndk/doc/library-development/publish.md

 The release preparation keeps `doc/retype.yml` aligned with the NDK package version.
 The tag-triggered docs deployment also derives the displayed version from the tag so the published site cannot retain a stale version label.
+The documentation and sample-app deployments share one deployment queue and retain each other's files on the `gh-pages` branch.

 Verify the completed release and its assets on the [GitHub releases page](https://github.com/relaystr/ndk/releases).